Everyone seems to understand that branding is important, most of you will have an opinion on what branding is and what it isn’t.

 Your business brand needs to be cohesive at every touchpoint to attract and win the hearts of your target audience and make them come back for more.

-Branding is a process (my process!)
+Branding is the process

 A brand uses a combination of marketing strategies and tools to introduce and reinforce your brand message, and values.
 That process is called “branding”.
 You don’t have branding, you have a brand.